surajgoraicse/Notes-Obsidian/DSA/C++ Language/Object Oriented Programming/1Introduction.md

 ##### There are 3 types of access specifiers:
 1. **Public:** Members declared as public can be accessed from both inside and outside the class.
 2. **Private:** Members declared as private can only be accessed within the class.
+It is also the default access specifier.
 3. **Protected:** Members declared as protected can be accessed within the class and by derived classes.